Home Evaluation - OHATS

 OHATS (Organizational History and Tracking System) is an organized and systematic way for a group, program or network of community organizations to record, observe, analyze and report contributions and key events that influence progress toward its mission and goals.
 For example, one can use OHATS to track accomplishments and results, organizational procedures, lessons and best practices, critical external events that influence the work, and service delivery details and statistics.
 NOTE: As of 10-23-15 OHATS site is not functioning due to MySQL error.
 Volunteers needed to fix problem.

 The idea behind OHATS is simple and proven throughout history: if a community group tracks actions, events, lessons and results important to their success then they can learn from them and be more successful.
+View OHATs archive at this link.
+View 2001 version at this link.

 Read more...